 Amaterasu: Teen Line

-“Perhaps the most celebrated myth concerning Amaterasu is when she blocked herself in a cave following an argument with Susanoo when he surprised the goddess with a monstrous flayed horse.
+Perhaps the most celebrated myth concerning Amaterasu is when she blocked herself in a cave following an argument with her brother, Susanoo: he surprised the goddess with a monstrous flayed horse.
 As a consequence of Amaterasu’s disappearance the world was cast in total darkness and evil spirits ran riot over the earth.
-The gods tried all manner of ways to persuade the peeved goddess to leave the cave.
-On the advice of Omohi-Kane, cocks were set outside the cave in the hope their crows would make the goddess think that dawn had come.
-The gods also placed a large sakaki tree (Cleyera japonica) outside the cave and decorated it with sparkling jewels (magatama), fine white clothes and a mirror at its centre.
-In addition, the goddess Amenouzume (or Ama-no-Uzeme) danced so wildly in a strip-tease routine that the other gods’ uproarious laughter finally excited the curiosity of Amaterasu.
-Opening the blocked cave just enough to see what was going on and whilst distracted by seeing her stunning reflection in the mirror, the strong god Ame-no-tajikara-wo yanked the goddess out of the cave.
+The gods tried all manner of ways to persuade the annoyed goddess to leave the cave.
+After so many tricks, everything from getting roosters to crow, to partying and dancing wildly outside the cave, Amaterasu’s curiosity of what was happening out there finally got the better of her, and she opened the blocked cave just enough to see what was going on.
+Distracted by seeing her stunning reflection in an ornate mirror the other gods had placed at the entrance, the strong god Ame-no-tajikara-wo yanked the goddess out of the cave.
 The gods and goddesses emphatically stated that the goddess could hide no longer and the world was once more bathed in her radiant sunlight.

 Aphrodite: Daily Grind Line

-Voluptuosity: Lingerie Line
+Oshun: Voluptuous Lingerie Line

-Oshun (known as Ochún or Oxúm in Latin America) also spelled Ọṣun, is an orisha, a spirit, a deity, or a goddess that reflects one of the manifestations of God in the Ifá and Yoruba religions. … Oshun is syncretized with Our Lady of Charity, patron saint of Cuba, and Our Lady of Aparecida, the patron saint of Brazil.Oshun, also spelled Osun, an orisha (deity) of the Yoruba people of southwestern Nigeria.
-Oshun is commonly called the river orisha, or goddess, in the Yoruba religion and is typically associated with water, purity, fertility, love, and sensuality.
-She is considered one of the most powerful of all orishas, and, like other gods, she possesses human attributes such as vanity, jealousy, and spite.Several myths exist concerning Oshun and her significance as a Yoruba deity.
-In most Yoruba stories, Oshun is generally depicted as the protector, saviour, or nurturer of humanity.
-Oshun has also been described as the maintainer of spiritual balance or mother of sweet things.
 One myth highlights Oshun as the central figure in the creation of human beings.
 The Yoruba people believe that the orishas were sent by Olodumare, who is considered the Supreme God, to populate the Earth.
 Oshun, being one of the original 17 sent to Earth, was the only female deity.
 The other gods, all male, failed at their attempts to revive and populate the Earth.
-When they realized they were unable to complete the task given to them by Olodumare, they tried to persuade Oshun to help them.
+When they realised they were unable to complete the task given to them by Olodumare, they tried to persuade Oshun to help them.
 Oshun agreed and brought forth her sweet and powerful waters, bringing life back to Earth and humanity and other species into existence.
 As that Yoruba myth suggests, humanity would not exist if Oshun, the goddess of life and fertility, had not acted.
-Tradition holds that the first interaction between Oshun and human beings took place in Osogbo (Oshogbo), Nigeria.
+Tradition holds that the first interaction between Oshun and human beings took place in Osogbo, Nigeria.
 That city is considered sacred, and it is believed to be fiercely protected by the water goddess.
 Oshun is said to have given the people who went to her river permission to build the city and promised to provide for them, protect them, and grant their prayers if they worshipped her dutifully, making the obligatory offerings, prayers, and other rituals.
 Out of that first encounter between the people of Osogbo and Oshun evolved the Oshun festival, which is still practiced today by the Yoruba people.

-Dreamwear: Sleepwear Line
+Bast: Sleepwear Line